TroadecJb/JustStreamIt/README.md

 # Environment
 Clone or download the [API OCMovies](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR).
-To install it refer to the [documentation](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR#installation-1).
+To install it refer to the [french documentation](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR#installation-1) or the [english documentation](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR#installation).

 # How to use it
 Just open the `index.html` in a browser.